 Your employment contract will also contact information about your notice period and employment termination notice.
 Suppose an employer wishes to terminate an employment contract and relieve you of your contract.
 In that case, the employer is required to give you either some time to find alternative employment or provide you with monetary compensation that will cover your expenses for a fixed amount of time.
 In case this does not happen, it could be grounds for a lawsuit for wrongful termination.
 In such cases, please contact us to avail of the services of J. Leigh Daboll, a reliable wrongful termination lawyer in Niagara.

 Wrongful termination occurs when the way an employer terminates an employee's contract is in violation of one or more terms in either a written or an “implied” (non-written) contract of employment.
 Wrongful termination also describes instances where an employer's termination of an employee breaches employment statutes.
 Alternate terms for wrongful termination are wrongful dismissal or wrongful discharge.

 If you suspect that you were wrongfully terminated, a legal professional can investigate your termination from your employment contract and determine the viability of your case, which would be painfully difficult for a layperson to decipher.
 Requesting counsel from a legal professional is a great way to protect yourself, as you will receive an assessment of your situation from an experienced and knowledgeable source who is familiar with all aspects of employment law.

-Protecting your rights during this vulnerable time is important.
-To ensure your compensation is maximized (and often significantly greater than the typical minimums offered by your employer), it is in your interests to begin the review process as soon as possible, without wasting any time.
+Protecting your rights if your employment has been wrongfully terminated is essential.
+To ensure your compensation is maximized (and often significantly greater than the typical minimums offered by your employer), it is in your interest to begin the review process as soon as possible, without wasting any time.